clarkduvall/CodeServe/README.md

 ## See it in Action
 I have an instance of CodeServe serving the Box2D code here: [Box2D - CodeServe](http://vader.co:8080/Box2D/)

+I used the command:

+    code_serve.py -d -p 8080

 ## Author
 [Clark DuVall](http://clarkduvall.com)